stockinlab/docs.stockinlab.com/docs/general/account/settings.md

 ## Name / Display name

-Click `Settings` under your name on top right.
-Choose `Profile` into the left menu.
+Click <mark>Settings</mark> under your name on top right.
+Choose <mark>Profile</mark> into the left menu.
 You can update your name and display name.

 ::: warning
 If your server use LDAP authentication, you cannot change your name but you can still change your display name.